moments matter

 Many state universities and colleges offer programs for state residents aged 60 and over, some even for 50 and over.
 Programs can vary widely from state to state and institution to institution.
 Some programs offer no-cost class auditing that won’t earn credits.
 Others offer low-cost classes for credit or non-credit.
 Some, like The College of Wooster in Ohio, offer community members of any age one tuition-free class audit per semester.

-The University of Minnesota has a robust program for state residents 62 and over.
-Seniors can audit classes for free or earn credits for just $10 per credit.
+The University of Minnesota has a robust Senior Citizen Education Program (SCEP) for state residents 62 and over.
+Seniors can audit classes for free or earn credits for just $20 per credit.
+The program has seen a 67% increase in enrollment from 2013 to 2023, showing the growing interest in lifelong learning among older adults.

 Looking for a program near you?
 The Penny Hoarder has a list of free or cheap learning opportunities for seniors in all 50 states.

-Most urban communities offer a wide range of low-cost classes through their community education programs.
+Most urban cities offer a wide range of low-cost classes through their community education programs.
 These often focus on specific skills, such as photography, learning another language, or boning up on computer skills.
 But the range of options is usually pretty broad.
-For example, St. Paul Community Education offers everything from cooking and driver’s ed to business classes.
-Similarly, Minneapolis Community Education has a full range of opportunities, including lifelong learning for adults 55 and over.
-Check out your local community ed calendar to discover the opportunities.guide to senior living

-Community centers and other local resources like parks, museums, and even retail shops offer general and special-interest classes in everything from using your cell phone to beekeeping.
+Community centers and other local resources, such as parks, museums and even retail shops, offer general and special-interest classes on everything from using a cellphone to beekeeping.
 The 350 Jewish Community Centers (JCC) across the nation are just one example.

 The opportunities for online learning seem endless.
-Some of the top universities have free online classes, including Harvard, MIT, UCLA, and Michigan State University.
-Many college and university courses are offered through companies like Coursera.
-Or, you can look into additional learning platforms offered online for free.
+Some of the top universities have free online classes, including Harvard, MIT, UCLA and Michigan State University.
+Many college and university courses are offered through companies like Coursera

 Aside from being just plain fun, lifelong learning has an array of added benefits.
 Here are just a few.